Creatine HCl vs. Monohydrate: Is There a New Gold Standard?

 The goal of creatine supplementation is to saturate muscle creatine stores fully.
 As such, a creatine-loading phase can help expedite the process of saturating muscle creatine.

-Intuitively, individuals with larger amounts of muscle mass can store more creatine.
+Intuitively, individuals with larger amounts of lean muscle mass can store more creatine.
 The HCl form of creatine may be ideal for those who experience gastrointestinal discomfort from consuming loading doses of creatine monohydrate.

 However, it's not absolutely necessary to load creatine hydrochloride (nor monohydrate, for that matter).
 Check out this article on Creatine Loading for further guidance.